Michaelzats/ICA-ML/README.md

 Regularization Techniques: Dropout was introduced to prevent overfitting in the deep learning model.
 The models were evaluated on multiple metrics, including Precision, Recall, F1-Score, and Accuracy.
 The F1-Score, which harmoniously balances Precision and Recall, was chosen as the primary metric to determine the best model.

-Upon thorough evaluation, the SVM without any enhancements emerged as the superior model with an F1 Score of 0.9833512749362039.
+Upon thorough evaluation, Dropout Deep Neural Network showed as the superior model with an F1 Score 0.983524.
+Nonetheless, as the model load time is significant, the second best model SVM without enhancement techniques is chosen with an F1 Score of 0.980188 is chosen as the best.
 While other models with feature enhancements were closely competitive, the computational overhead and marginally inferior performance make the standardized SVM the recommended choice for this document classification task.

 The development and refinement of our approach were greatly aided by resources from StackOverflow, ChatGPT, and a series of YouTube tutorials: